Anyaoma/Backtest_Analysis_Using_StreamLit_App/README.md

 On the interface, you can:

-*Select any of the currencies that is a component of EUR_USD, GBP_JPY, GBP_USD *Change the RSI components or levels
+*Select any of the currencies that is a component of EUR_USD, GBP_JPY, GBP_USD

+*Change the RSI components or levels

-*Apply risk management by selecting the risk amount per trade *Download the selected data as a CSV file
+*Apply risk management by selecting the risk amount per trade

+*Download the selected data as a CSV file

+The link to the dashboard on streamlit is: https://backtestanalysis-n.streamlit.app/

 ## How to Run
 1. Clone this repository.